Why I write

 - Software development stories that show how concepts turn into shipped code.

-- DevOps playbooks covering pipelines, observability, and on-call calmness.
+- Platform engineering playbooks covering pipelines, observability, and on-call calmness.

 - Quality engineering guides packed with automation techniques and heuristics.